 On May 17, 2022, the City of Santa Ana’s adopted its first Parks Master Plan!
-The Parks Master Plan is a long-range plan that will guide our investment in parks, park facilities, trails, and open space for the next ten years.
+The PMP is a long-range plan, identifying eight key initiatives along with policies and implementation strategies that will guide our investment of parks, recreation, and related services over the next ten years.
+Through this plan, the Parks and Recreation Agency will transform the Santa Ana park system into one that:

 The PMP defines the community’s values for parks and recreation.
 It shows how parks and recreation are integral to achieving the City’s five core values.
 Given the critical role parks, recreation facilities, trails, and programs play in supporting our quality of life, a new mission statement defines the City’s commitment to parks and recreation: